When a month's worth of history can happen in 24 hours, a blogger can't take a day off.

 “We would see House and Senate races in 2018 to, you know, go after Trump’s agenda,” said internet troll Charles Johnson, an ally of Bannon who worked for him at Breitbart.
 “Everything would slow down.
 His presidency would essentially be over.
 Bannon is more than just a man.
 He is honestly something of an idea because he represents something that both the establishment and the left-wing media hate.”

+"More than a man."
+Savor that.
 That's the kind of 1930s-style ideological mania we're dealing with.

 In years past, Bannon produced several political documentaries, an experience that one Breitbart insider suggested he could call on in a scorched-earth campaign against Trump.